Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Model optimization: Results and discussion

 \subsection{PAH abundances}

-From laboratory and observational studies, it is found that the PAH emission bands are sensitive to {PAH sizes (expressed here in terms of the number of C atoms, $N_\mathrm{C}$) and} ionization fraction ($\phi$) of the PAH population (e.g., \citealt{Tielens2008}). {Emission from the smaller PAHs is stronger in shorter wavelength bands.
+From laboratory and observational studies, it has been found that the PAH emission bands are sensitive to PAH sizes (expressed here in terms of the number of C atoms, $N_\mathrm{C}$) and ionization fraction ($\phi$) of the PAH population (e.g. \citealt{Tielens2008}).
+Emission from the smaller PAHs is stronger in shorter wavelength bands.
 Hence, the 6.2/7.7, 6.2/11.3, and 7.7/11.3 $\mu$m band ratios increase for a lower $N_\mathrm{C}$.
-The 6.2 and 7.7 $\mu$m band emissions increase with a higher fraction of ionized PAHs (e.g., \citealt{Allamandola+1999}).
+The 6.2 and 7.7 $\mu$m band emissions increase with a higher fraction of ionised PAHs (e.g. \citealt{Allamandola+1999}).
 Hence, the 6.2/11.3 and 7.7/11.3 $\mu$m band ratios are proportional to $\phi$.
-Further, the 6.2/7.7 $\mu$m band ratio from a purely ionized to a purely neutral population of PAHs increases by $\sim$10\%{\footnote{The reader may refer to Fig. 21 in \cite{Draine+2021} for a visual summary of the behaviour of the band ratios with varying PAH sizes and ionization fraction.}} (e.g., \citealt{Draine+2021}).}
+Further, the 6.2/7.7 $\mu$m band ratio from a purely ionised to a purely neutral population of PAHs increases by $\sim$10\%{\footnote{The reader may refer to Fig. 21 in \cite{Draine+2021} for a visual summary of the behaviour of the band ratios with varying PAH sizes and ionisation fraction.}} (e.g. \citealt{Draine+2021}).

-{Therefore, the} observation of multiple {prominent AIBs} in the JWST spectrum {of T Cha is helpful in predicting $N_\mathrm{C}$ and $\phi$ in the disk through our modelling.
-We also hence estimate the PAH mass, expressed in terms of the PAH-to-dust mass ratio ($M_\mathrm{PAH}/M_\mathrm{dust}$) in the disk of T Cha by tuning the PAH mass in our model.
-Note that the estimation of the total PAH mass, by fitting the absolute AIB fluxes, is more accurate when the band ratios are closely reproduced in the modelled spectrum.}
+Therefore, the observation of multiple prominent AIBs in the JWST spectrum of T Cha is helpful in predicting $N_\mathrm{C}$ and $\phi$ in the disk through our modelling.
+We also estimated the PAH mass, expressed in terms of the PAH-to-dust mass ratio ($M_\mathrm{PAH}/M_\mathrm{dust}$) in the disk of T Cha by tuning the PAH mass in our model.
+We note that the estimation of the total PAH mass by fitting the absolute AIB fluxes is more accurate when the band ratios are closely reproduced in the modelled spectrum.

-\subsubsection{{Exploration of parameters}}
+\subsubsection{Exploration of parameters}